jpoirier/xplane-commviewer-plugin-nim/README.md

 #### Building The Plugin

-Issue one of the following commands in a shell window:
+If you installed the XPLM-Nim package using Nimble:

 	`$ nim c -o:CommViewer.xpl CommViewer.nim`

+If you cloned the XPLM-Nim package repo locally, e.g. in your downloads folder:

 	`$ nim c -p:~/downloads/XPLM-Nim/src -o:CommViewer.xpl CommViewer.nim`

-Then move the ViewerComm.xpl plugin to your X-Plane 10/Resources/plugins folder.
+Now move the ViewerComm.xpl plugin to your X-Plane 10/Resources/plugins folder.

 #### Todo